History of Woman Suffrage: Writing and publishing

 Publishing the volumes herself presented a variety of problems for Anthony, including finding space for the inventory.
 She was forced to limit the large number of books she was storing in the attic of the house she shared with sister because the weight was threatening to collapse the structure.

 Volumes 5 and 6 were published in 1922 by the National American Woman Suffrage Association (NAWSA), long after Anthony's death in 1906.
-Written edited by Harper, they are a pair of volumes that cover different aspects of the period from 1900 to 1920, the year that the Nineteenth Amendment to the U.S. Constitution was ratified.
+Edited by Harper, they are a pair of volumes that cover different aspects of the period from 1900 to 1920, the year that the Nineteenth Amendment to the U.S. Constitution was ratified.
 That amendment, popularly known as the Susan B. Anthony Amendment, prevents the denial of voting rights on the basis of sex.

 The last three volumes include detailed information about the NAWSA, documenting its conventions, officers, committee reports and activities on both a national and state-by-state basis.
 The NAWSA was formed in 1890 by a merger of the National Woman Suffrage Association and the American Woman Suffrage Association.
 The former was led by Anthony and Stanton, while the latter was for twenty years its rival under the leadership of Lucy Stone.
 Anthony was the dominant figure in the merged organization.

 The last three volumes avoid discussion of conflicts within the women's movement during the period they cover.
 On the contrary, the narrative has a tone of the inevitability of the movement's victory under the leadership of a few talented leaders.

 In her will, Anthony bequeathed the plates for the History of Woman Suffrage together with the existing inventory to the National American Woman Suffrage Association.

 In 1978 Mari Jo Buhle and Paul Buhle condensed the most important parts of the massive History of Woman Suffrage into The Concise History of Woman Suffrage and published it as a single volume of fewer than 500 pages.